Is .22 Magnum Sufficient For Concealed Carry?

 Another thing to consider is that if you're going to carry hollow point ammunition, you want to take care to select a load that's made for use in pistols. .22 hollow points made for use in rifles might not be propelled fast enough to meet the minimum expansion threshold from a pistol.
 Therefore, do your homework when it comes to carry ammunition and take care to select an appropriate carry load.

 However, given that .22 Magnum is much smaller, and brings far less energy into the equation than traditional self-defense calibers, accurate shooting is vital.
 Therefore, put in the range time to place shots where they need to go.
-Granted, 10mm or .40 or .45 ACP don't really have any breathing room here either; bullets are placed in vital areas or they are not.
+Granted, or .45 ACP don't really have any breathing room here either; bullets are placed in vital areas or they are not.
 It doesn't matter what kind of pistol or caliber you shoot, because placement is everything.

 So yes, you could carry a .22 Magnum for self-defense, and it's actually more viable than you might be tempted to think.
 If it's all you had, or if .380, 9mm or .38 Special produces more recoil than you can put up with...it'll work, if placed correctly.